jjm0022/tcdb/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/jjm0022/tcdb)

-## Environment Variables needed to run some bash scripts are sourced from `.env`.
+## Environment Variables
+The environment vairiables needed to run some bash scripts are sourced from `.env`.
 Just copy the example file and edit the variables:
 ```
 cp .env_examples .env
 ```